-One discussion was about a series of photos of 20th-century art works - groups were given one each -and a quote to consider along with the painting -
+One discussion was about a series of photos of 20th-century art works - groups were given one each -

 As each group presented the results of their deliberations, Ian filled us in on the background of the work and its times - Guernica, for instance, is a work reused in many political contexts -